 - If and when you attend meetings, in person or otherwise, be sure to take notes.

 - Ask for help when you need it.
-It's perfectly fine to reach out to your mentors or even the client contact when you need assistance.
+It's perfectly fine to reach out to your network, including the client contact, when you need assistance.
 Just be thoughtful before doing so and make sure you have considered the various potential solutions - you want to demonstrate respect for their time.
 As long as you are eager to learn and ready to take on more challenges, you are likely to do well.

 Communication is the key to success in any role.
 If your communication is clear and positive from start to finish, a significant portion of your job is done.
 Identify the preferred mode of communication for the point of contact at the client.
 Everyone has his or her own style and preferences.
 Some people like frequent communication, while others prefer to just see the finished product.
 Some prefer emails, others prefer phone calls.
 Some are more formal and like to schedule calls with a set agenda, while others are more informal and open to ad hoc conversations.

 If you are working with others on this project, be sure to stay in touch with them and keep them posted on your progress.
 Clear and professional communication is a sure way to make a good impression.

 If you can follow most or all of these strategies, you are likely to have a positive experience.
 And when the assignment is done, don't forget to analyze what it has revealed about you-including areas of strength and those in need of improvement.
 This will allow you to continue to develop your professional skills as you launch your career.